edisan/sampios/README.md

 ### Sports REST API Sample (sportsframe)
 This sample shows how to utilize Framework to build an abstraction to make sportsdata REST API calls.
 A valid Service Key from sportsdata is required to authenticate the REST call.

+### Face Recognition Vision Sample (edentify)
+This sample shows how to utilize Vision Framework to recognize a face.
+The majority of code was extracted from Apple's sample VisionFaceTrack, with modifications to add face recognition.